cost6/challenge.swisscyberstorm.com/4-sponsors.md

 hide: false
 ---
 <h2>Sponsors</h2>
 <p>Swiss Cyber Storm would like to thank its partners and sponsors for their invaluable support.
-If you are a cyber talent and are seeking a job or a place to study, get in touch with them and check out what they have to offer!</p>
+If you are a cyber talent and are seeking a job or a place to study, get in touch with them and see what they have to offer!</p>

  <div class="row">
   <div id="equalheight">